asrhou/NATMI/README.md

 ### Ligand-Receptor Interactions (connectomeDB2020)

-**connectomeDB2020**  is most-up-to date curated database of 2,187 human ligand-receptor interactions with primary literature support and additional 1,791 putative pairs, which builds on our previous draft and a database of human cell interactions ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
+As of 2020, **connectomeDB2020**  is most-up-to date curated database of 2,187 human ligand-receptor interactions with primary literature support and additional 1,791 putative pairs, which builds on our previous draft and a database of human cell interactions ([Ramilowski, J. A., et al.  Nat Commun 6, 7866 (2015)](https://www.nature.com/articles/ncomms8866)).
 By default, *ExtractEdges.py* of NATMI extracts edges from input expression data based on the literature-supported ligand-receptor pairs from **connectomeDB2020**.
 For non-human supported species it further extracts their human homologs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/).

 **Note:** Since some of the reported ligand-receptor pairs in connectomeDB2020 might be human specific only, always verify if a given edge is valid for your analysed species.